Migraine medications have come a long way in the past twenty years. Even more so in the past year or two.

 Injection medications were not available back then, other than in the emergency room.

 So to help you navigate a way to stay out of the ER, I have compiled this list for you to use.

-I confess, the word injection instils a sense of fear in me.
-I hate needles, but I hate migraine pain even more!
+I confess, the word injection instills a sense of fear in me.
+I hate needles, but I hate writhing in pain for ten days even more!

-If you fail to respond to triptans or ergotamines, one of or a combination of, these ten migraine medications listed below can be used to find relief from an acute episode.
+If you fail to respond to triptans or ergotamines, or a combination of, these ten migraine medications listed below can be used to find relief from an acute episode.